mediadepot/docker-duplicacy/README.md

                    saspus/duplicacy-web:mini
 ```

-An example for `:latest` branch; the duplicacy_web version is baked into the contatiner:
+An example for `:latest` branch; the duplicacy_web version is baked into the container:
 ``` bash
 docker run  --name duplicacy-web-docker-container         \
         --hostname duplicacy-web-docker-instance          \